jimken123/mm/README.md

-# nu blog
+# mananamanana.com website

-A revamp of my mananamanana.com website, turning the long-dormant front page into a Jekyll-based blog.
-It's based on [{ Personal } Jekyll Theme](https://le4ker.github.io/personal-jekyll-theme/).
+After 20+ years, mananamanana.com moves to Github, Jekyll, and all that, and away from the hand-crafted html and spacer.gifs of yore.
+We still don't jetpacks but, hey, we have markdown files and Github actions at least.
+Automagical website!

+The long-dormant front page has been migrated to a Jekyll blog, based on [{ Personal } Jekyll Theme](https://le4ker.github.io/personal-jekyll-theme/).
+Also transformed is /ohpiglet, continuing to chart the lives of the three monkeys and a woodland creature of the forest floor that we found up a tree.
+Originally a Tumblr, then a wWrdPress, and now a Jekyll blog.

 ## My changes

 * Orangeified it, of course.
 * I've simplified the menu nav bar to be more old-school - direct links, no if statements.
 * Removed a bunch of stuff I don't need.
+* Dark mode yo!

 ## How to run locally